 Ja’Shon Burks is the Director of Choirs at Lafayette Jefferson High School in Lafayette, Indiana.
 He directs Varsity Singers concert choir, and The First Edition mixed show choir.
 He is also the co/assistant director for the Accents women’s concert choir and the Expressions women’s show choir.
-He received his Bachelor of Music Degree in Choral Music Education while at Huntington University.
+He received his Bachelor of Music Degree in Choral Music Education from Huntington University.
 While at Huntington, Ja’Shon was also the founder and director of the Huntington University Gospel Choir where he finished his 18th year of directing gospel choirs.
-Throughout his career, Burks has had the opportunity to serve as the musical director for “A Charlie Brown Christmas” through the Huntington County Theater Guild, “The 25th Annual Putnam County Spelling Bee” and “Once Upon A Mattress” through the Pioneer Jr-Sr High School Theater Company, “The Little Mermaid” through the Logansport Junior Civic Theater, and “Annie” through the Logansport Junior Civic Theater.
+Throughout his career, Burks has had the opportunity to serve as the musical director for various productions, including “A Charlie Brown Christmas” through the Huntington County Theater Guild, “The 25th Annual Putnam County Spelling Bee” and “Once Upon A Mattress” through the Pioneer Jr-Sr High School Theater Company, and “The Little Mermaid” and “Annie” through the Logansport Junior Civic Theater.
 Throughout his career, Ja’Shon has had the opportunity to direct many wonderful students and help lead them to multiple GOLD ISSMA ratings in singing and sight-reading, First place/Grand Champion, and National Championship awards.
 Also, during his career, Burks has performed professionally and has been featured as the tenor/baritone soloist in the 2014 performance of Theodore Dubois’s Seven Last Words with the Huntington University/Community Choir and Orchestra, as well as the featured tenor soloist in the 2014, 2016, 2017, 2018, and 2019 performances of Handel’s Messiah with the Huntington University/Huntington Community Choir and Orchestra; He also had the honor to serve as the conductor of the same choral work in 2015.
 He also had the opportunity to serve as the guest clinician/conductor for the 2020 Circle the State with Song Festival (district 3A).
 Ja’Shon continues to work as a music educator, professional performer as well as a freelance choreographer, adjudicator, and clinician for various show choirs and concert choirs throughout the state of Indiana.
 He resides in Logansport, Indiana with his wonderful wife Larissa and their two fur-children, Samson and Sarabi.
 He is very humbled, honored, and privileged to be able to serve as a director here at Jeff High School and be a part of the Broncho Family.

 John Satterfield is the choral director of The First Edition, CSN and Accents, and also teaches courses in piano.
 John received his Bachelor’s Degree in Music Education from Illinois State University and his graduate degree from Eastern Illinois University.
 John has taught vocal music in several schools throughout Illinois and Indiana for the past 25 years and has served as a vocal clinician at several music festivals and show choir competitions.